apache/druid/docs/operations/metrics.md

 ### JVM

-These metrics are only available if the `JvmMonitor` module is included.
+These metrics are only available if the `JvmMonitor` module is included in `druid.monitoring.monitors`.

 |Metric|Description|Dimensions|Normal Value|
 |------|-----------|----------|------------|